QI2lab/mcSIM/README.md

 The repository state at the time of publication is archived [here](https://doi.org/10.5281/zenodo.4773865), or available as a [release](https://github.com/QI2lab/mcSIM/releases/tag/v1.0.0) on GitHub.

+For a tutorial on SIM reconstruction, see our [I2K 2022 talks](https://github.com/QI2lab/I2K2022-SIM).

 The best way to use this python package is to install it with pip
 ```
 git clone https://github.com/QI2lab/mcSIM.git